-Touching the camera view in two places and bringing them further apart will zoom in (on cameras that support digital or optical zoom).
+Touching the camera view in two places and bringing them further apart will zoom in (on cameras that support digital zoom).
 Bringing your fingers closer together will zoom out.
+The app currently does not support optical zoom.

 Touch the video feed once to minimize it again and reveal the map.